 What are the Softest Menstrual Cups?

-Some people who use menstrual cups like the Keeper Cup, the Lunette Cup, or the Moon Cup don’t like them because they are very stiff.
-They mention that they’re uncomfortable and they can feel them when inside.
+Some people who use menstrual cups like the Diva Cup, Keeper Cup, Lunette Cup, or the Moon Cup don’t like them because they are very stiff.
+They mention that they’re uncomfortable and they can feel them when inside their vaginal canal.
 However, there are some advantages to stiff menstrual cups including the following.

 Stiff Menstrual Cup Advantages